MatteoGabriele/vue-progressive-image/README.md

 #### Progressive background

-It is also possible to apply progressive images as backgrounds
+It is also possible to apply progressive images as backgrounds and it will have the same props as the progressive-img component

 ```html
 <progressive-background src="https://unsplash.it/1920/1080" />